dropseed/pullapprove-enterprise/deploy/docs/faqs.md

 just wait a full minute and trigger a refresh.

-If you want to disable caching entirely, you can set the Terraform variable to an empty string `cache = ""``.
+If you want to disable caching entirely, you can set the Terraform variable to an empty string: `cache = ""`